 Jacob’s Well

 Jacob’s Well Natural Area is an area outside of town where an opening in the creek bed turns into a cave that descends vertically for about 30 feet and then continues down at an angle for another 140 feet – the whole cave system is over a mile long!
 I would recommend going when the sun is high in the sky to really see the depth of the cave from above.
-One of the great things about getting to Jacob’s Well is it’s an easy quarter mile hike down to the creek from a big paved parking lot (with portable toilets).
+One of the great things about getting to Jacob’s Well is it’s an easy quarter mile hike down to the creek from a big paved parking lot (with portable toilets and anti skid surfacing for car park).
 While it is an easy walk, you do have to go down several rocky steep stairs, so I would not recommend taking a stroller or wheelchair.

 Know Before You Go: